Published summary

 Carryover from prior days

-Yesterday's prompt asked "What did you spend most of your time on today?".
-Many people would likely carry the same story forward, but this prompt changes the frame: instead of simply revisiting the prior angle, it invites identifying what felt grounding, unexpectedly good, or worth holding onto.
+Yesterday's Question asked "What did you spend most of your time on today?".
+Many people would likely carry the same story forward, but this Question changes the frame: instead of simply revisiting the prior angle, it invites identifying what felt grounding, unexpectedly good, or worth holding onto.

 Nearby summaries